tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * They have ever used an encrypted messaging service.

 Point out that students may have seen cryptography in action when browsing the internet over HTTPS by pointing out the "green lock" in the URL bar of their web browsers.

 ![green lock https](Images/green-lock-https.png)

-* Describe that that this means the communication between you and the website is "encrypted" so that nobody else on the network can see the information.
+* This means the communication between you and the website is "encrypted" so that nobody else on the network can see the information.

+Answer any questions before moving on.

+---

 ### 2. Students Do: Cryptography Use Cases (10 min)